 ADDENDA AND EXPLANATIONS

 The vendor shall include acknowledgment of receipt of addenda (if applicable) in their sealed bid.
 The vendor may provide an initialed copy of each addendum or initial the appropriate area on bid form (pricing page).
-It is on the vendor’s responsibility to check the City’s website www.cityofmyrtlebeach.com) for copies of addenda if bid document is downloaded from the City’s Website.
+It is on the vendor’s responsibility to check the City’s website (www.cityofmyrtlebeach.com) for copies of addenda if bid document is downloaded from the City’s Website.

 Explanations desired by a prospective Bidder shall be requested of the City in writing, and if explanations are necessary a reply shall be made in the form of an Addendum, a copy of which will be forwarded to each vendor.
 Every request for such explanation shall be in writing and addressed to the Purchasing Agent.
 Any verbal statements regarding same by any person, shall be unofficial and not binding on any party.